 Miami Asset Forfeiture Attorney

 One of the most common consequences of a criminal investigation or arrest is asset forfeiture.
 Asset forfeitures occur when assets are confiscated by the state or the federal government.
 The theory of why the state or the federal government can confiscate the assets of another is that the assets in question were proceeds or instruments of criminal activity.
 Just the allegation from a police officer or agent is sufficient to confiscate and hold onto someone’s assets.
-This is big business for local police departments.
+This, which is big business for local police departments.
 The seizure and sometimes illegal forfeiture of the assets of people accused of a crime funds equipment, training, travel, bonuses and other expenses of many local police forces.
+Get the counsel you need to fight back.
+The defense lawyers at The Kirlew Law firm have experience working on many asset forfeiture cases in the Miami area.

 What is an Asset Forfeiture?